CheesyHero/littleAdventureMap/README.md

 - Motivation

 I wanted to build a game where progress happens over time rather than immediately after a button press.
 That led me to the idea of sending heroes on journeys that continue independently while a server simulates their progress and records what happens.
-Little Adventure Map became a way for me to explore persistent state, asynchronous gameplay, and database-driven systems while still building a fun an enjoyable experience.
+Little Adventure Map became a way for me to explore persistent state, asynchronous gameplay, and database-driven systems while still building a fun and enjoyable experience.

 - How It Works